 Sometimes we need a little shortcut or cheat sheet to jog our memory.
-I hope the collection of materials below can help explain the different actions possible on your new MacBook and iPad.
-Always feel free to see me in the library or schedule myself or Luis for in classroom help.
+I hope the collection of materials below can help explain the different actions possible on your MacBook and iPad.
+Always feel free to see me in the library or schedule Luis for classroom help.

 Please know you are welcome to print any materials for yourself or students as reference.
 Though we cannot attach stickers to devices, we can place paper copies under the clear cover for quick reference.